Jinxiansen/ServerSideSwift/README_EN.md

 After Vapor and MySQL are installed,
 Need to enter MySQL as root on the terminal, execute the following command:

-Create a database in Debug mode:
+* Create a database in Debug mode:
 `create database vaporDebugDB character set utf8mb4;`

-Create a database in Release mode:
+* Create a database in Release mode:
 `create database vaporDB character set utf8mb4;`

-Create a database login user for the project:
+* Create a database login user for the project:
 `grant all privileges on *.* to sqluser@"%" identified by "qwer1234" with grant option;`

-Ok, now open the terminal `cd` to the `VaporServer` directory.
+Ok, now open the terminal and execute in order:

-Execute on macOS:

-* `vapor build && vapor xcode -y`, wait for a while, when Xcode opens, click `Run` to start the experience!

-Execute on Linux:
+1. `cd` to `VaporServer`

-* `vapor build && vapor run`, when you see **Server starting on http://localhost:8080** , it is already successful!
+2. Execute `vapor build && vapor run`
+3. When you see **Server starting on http: //localhost:8080**, it is already running successfully!
+4. You can now [View](Source/API.md) the currently completed API sample documentation and debug.

+> Tip: You can generate and debug Xcode projects using `vapor xcode -y` on macOS.

 ## Feedback